Stella and Chewy’s Meal Mixer Superblends Dog Food receives the Advisor’s top rating of 5 stars.

 And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Stella and Chewy’s Meal Mixer Superblends Dog Food
+Stella and Chewy’s Meal Mixer Superblends Dog Food Review

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.